 The Democratic Republic of Congo (DRC), with more than 79 million people, is the second largest country in Africa.
 It is also among the poorest in the world.
 Over 60 percent of the population lives below the poverty line.
 Successive armed conflicts, continuing to date, have internally displaced millions of people, many of whom have out-migrated to neighboring countries and beyond.
-Given this context, it is no surprise that DRC is one of the most underbanked countries in the world.
+Financial exclusion might not be the most pressing problem in DRC, but it makes all the others hard to solve.

-Reflecting these unique circumstances, FINCA's client base is marked by striking contrasts.
+FINCA's client base embodies the contradictions of life under extraordinarily difficult conditions.
 Most of our borrowers work in the vast city of Kinshasa or other cities, yet nearly half of them have no access to clean water.
 They live in comparatively well-educated households, but the majority don't own their home.
-These contrasts illustrate that our clients in DRC have good prospects to gain a better quality of life, but they face major hurdles along the way.
+Our clients in DRC have good prospects to gain a better quality of life, but they face major hurdles along the way.

 Reaching the Financially Excluded

 DRC presents enormous challenges to financial inclusion, including widespread poverty, lack of infrastructure, a sprawling geography and pervasive insecurity.
 Eighty-five percent of the population lacks access to a bank account, which is tied with Afghanistan as the highest rate of financial exclusion among FINCA countries.
 As a licensed bank, FINCA's biggest contribution is the provision of savings services, which reach over 274,000 people, providing the ease and security of a proper bank account for accumulating reserves.

 Quality of Life